-In addition to the obvious risk that any orthopaedic implant may fail, loosen, or fracture, the following risks of adverse tissue responses and possible complications must be explained to and discussed with the patient:

-- 1. There have been reports in literature that a variety of metals, polymers, chemicals, and other materials used in the manufacturing of orthopaedic implants may cause cancer and other adverse reactions.
+- In addition to the obvious risk that any orthopaedic implant may fail, loosen, or fracture, the following risks of adverse tissue responses and possible complications must be explained to and discussed with the patient: - 1.
+There have been reports in literature that a variety of metals, polymers, chemicals, and other materials used in the manufacturing of orthopaedic implants may cause cancer and other adverse reactions.
 Because of the long latency period required to induce tumors in humans, there is no conclusive evidence of the relationship between orthopaedic implants and malignant tumors.
 Even though no clear association has been established, any risks and uncertainties regarding the long term effects of artificial joints and fixation devices should be discussed with the patient prior to surgery.
 The patient should also know that any condition that causes chronic damage to tissues may be oncogenic.
-Cancer found in the vicinity of an implant may be due to factors unrelated to the implant materials such as: metastasis from soft issues issues may be oncogenic.
-Cancer found in the vicinity of prove a diagnostic procedures in the affected areas should be warned accordingly. - 2.
+Cancer found in the vicinity of an implant may be due to factors unrelated to the implant materials such as: metastasis from soft tissue situation procedures such as biopsies, and from progression of Paget's disease.
+Platents suffering from Paget's disease who are candidates for implantation procedures in the affected areas should be wared accordingly. - 2.
 Implantation of foreign materials in tissues can elicit an inflammatory reaction.
 Recent literature suggests that wear debris (including metal, polyethylene, ceramic, and cemented particles) can initiate the process of histiocytic granuloma formation and consequent osteolysis and loosening.
-While formation wear debris may be an inevitable consequence of motion at bone-to-implant surfaces, optimal technique for fixation of the device should be employed in order to minimize motion that can generate such particles at the bone/prosthesis interface. - 3.
+While formation wear debris may be an inevitable consequence of motion at bone-to-implant surfaces, optimal technique for fixation of the device should be employed in order to minimize motion that can generate such particles at the bone/prosthesis or prosthesis/prosthesis interface. - 3.
 Metal sensitivity has been reported following exposure to orthopaedic implants.
 The most common metallic sensitizers (nickel, cobalt, and chromium) are present in orthopaedic grade stainless steel and cobalt-chrome alloys.
-Titanium and its alloys (such as TitaniumTM Ti-6AL-4V Alloy) are markedly less antigenic and are recommended for use in persons with a history of allergies or metal sensitivity.
+Titanium and its alloys (such as Ti-6AL-4V Alloy) are markedly less antigenic and are recommended for use in persons with a history of allergies or metal sensitivity.